Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 Mrs. Huntington’s Pommes Hollandaise Recipe

-8 russet potatoes
+8 russet potatoes, sliced thin

 2 c.
 Hollandaise sauce (or Aunt Penney’s Hollandaise Sauce)